 The Ethical Foodbanking Code

-Food Banks Canada, its Members (provincial associations), Affiliate Member food banks, and associated agencies will:
+Food Banks BC and its Members and associated agencies will:

 - Provide food and other assistance to those needing help regardless of race, national or ethnic origin, citizenship, colour, religion, sex, sexual orientation, income source, age or mental or physical ability.